21 February to 6 March 2022

 Thanks for being part of this year’s Fairtrade Fortnight.
 We came together in a show of support for the farmers behind our food on the front line of the climate crisis.
 If you missed anything or want to relive the fun, visit the festival website to find events available to watch again.

-For two weeks each year at the end of February and start of March, thousands of individuals, companies and groups across the UK come together to share the stories of the people who grow our food and drinks and who grow the cotton in our clothes, people who are often exploited and underpaid.
+For two weeks each year at the end of February and start of March, thousands of individuals, companies and groups across the UK come together to share the stories of the people who grow our food and drinks. mine our gold and who grow the cotton in our clothes, people who are often exploited and underpaid.

-In 2021, Fairtrade Fortnight will feel very different.
-2020 has been a hard year and we know that physically campaigning and meeting people will continue to be challenging as we head into the new year but we have also heard from so many of you that you want to continue to support Fairtrade through this time.
+In 2021, Fairtrade Fortnight felt very different.
+2020 has been a hard year for everyone and we know that physically campaigning and meeting people will continue to be challenging in 2021 but we have also heard from so many of you that you want to continue to support Fairtrade through this time.

 CHOOSE THE WORLD YOU WANT THIS FAIRTRADE FORTNIGHT

-In Fairtrade Fortnight 2021, we will highlight the growing challenges that climate change brings to farmers and workers in the communities Fairtrade works with.
+In Fairtrade Fortnight 2021, we highlighted the growing challenges that climate change brings to farmers and workers in the communities Fairtrade works with.
 The facts are straightforward.
-Farmers and workers in the global south, who have done the least to contribute to climate change, are disproportionately affected.
+Farmers and workers in countries such as Kenya, Ethiopia and Honduras, who have done the least to contribute to climate change, are disproportionately affected by it.
 They have told us that:

 - Climate change is one of their biggest challenges right now.

 - Low prices for their crops mean that they are struggling to fight back.

 - Only with more money will they feel equipped to meet their everyday needs and deal with the challenges they face from climate change.